 What is Autonomous Marketing?

 Autonomous marketing uses AI systems that independently plan, execute, optimize, and report on marketing campaigns with minimal human intervention.
-It goes beyond basic automation — the system makes strategic decisions, not just tactical ones.
+It.

 What is Autonomous Marketing?